envexx/mcp-aura/README.md

 ## 📄 License

-**ENVEXX MCP AURA** is built by ENVEXX for the decentralized future.
+**ENVEXX MCP AURA** is built by ENVEXX for the decentralized future

 ---